Over the weekend, we asked our Facebook community the following question:

 Don’t waste your time with Qantas or Virgin.
 Get an Amex card and transfer straight to KrisFlyer 1 to 1 – Anthony S.

-If you are wanting some Qantas Points instead, then there are two lucrative offers running:
+If you are still wanting some Qantas Points, then there are two lucrative offers running:

 Will you be reconsidering your affinity to Velocity, or do these changes not affect you much?
 Share your thoughts in the comments below!